Roadmap

 Basic sending and receiving of mail

-We set up a mail server: you can send emails on behalf of a client domain with signatures (so they don't land in spam), receive incoming mail, and access mailboxes via IMAP.
+We set up a mail server: you can send emails on behalf of a client domain with signatures (so they don't end up in spam), receive incoming mail, and access mailboxes via IMAP.

 • Sending and receiving emails for any connected domain